exoplatform/exo-documentation/docs/Administration.rst

 **Development** is a sample group, could be used to organize users.

-**Organization** helps you to organize your company: deparments, teams or any way to represent your organization.
+**Organization** helps you to organize your company: departments, teams or any way to represent your organization.

 .. tip:: Notice that these groups i.e. those under Organization group have no specific effects in the product.
          They are just made as a placeholder.